 So what is Lupercalia?

 Lupercalia wasn’t a ceremony to honor illumination or harvest but a festival to ward off evil spirits and infertility.
 The traditions areknown about Lupercalia is that goats and dogs were sacrificed; their blood was used to anoint foreheads, and straps from their skin were used to flog women who would then be considered fertile.
 The markings on the foreheads were wiped off with wool soaked in milk.
 Furthermore, Lupercalia is a festival that honors fertility and the she-wolf that raised Rome’s founders, twins Remus and Romulus.
 But, let me get to the good stuff.
 Lupercalia included feasting, drinking, and random matchmaking.
 Visualize this; instead of bouquets of murdered roses and restaurant reservations, imagine a large party at the foothills where you can indulge in your human carnal pleasures with one or more people, with consent, feast, drink and if you’re into it, bathe in blood.
-Throws her period panties at the screen!
+Throws her period panties!

-I once told my husband that if he didn’t make my coffee every day, he risked me stirring my menses in his cup, thus keeping him always deeply bound to me.
+I once told my partner that if he didn’t make my coffee every day, he risked me stirring my menses in his cup, thus keeping him always deeply bound to me.
 It worked without using my period blood, and I’m glad it did.
 He’s bound enough to me.
 I can’t imagine him becoming like Chris Hooker from The Craft.
 I don’t want that.

 Now, I am not suggesting that period blood be used to attract someone to you.
 Do not use this blog to go and put your period blood in your crush’s drink.
 You see how that fared for Christian in Midsommar and as entertaining as she is, Celine, the protagonist in the movie The Love Witch, has it all but, takes her craft way further than I would care to.
 No, love spells to attract a specific person to you is not my jam.
 It shouldn’t be yours either.
 If you need to attract love to you or need a spell for self-love, look no further than to Tamla Michelle Holistic and the witch I mentioned above, Juliet Diaz.